Taylor Stubblefield: Illinois State

 After Genyk was replaced by Ron English, Stubblefield moved on to Illinois State to be an assistant and wide receiver coach.
 He joined head coach Brock Spack, who was a former defensive coordinator at Purdue.
+Stubblefield led Eyad Salem to first-team All-Missouri Valley Football Conference honors as he set the school records for receptions in a season with 92 catches.